 IndieSpace Hell’s Kitchen

-IndieSpace Hell’s Kitchen will be a new home for New York City’s indie theater and performance community.
+IndieSpace Hell’s Kitchen will be a new affordable home for New York City’s indie theater and performance community, a soft landing place for artists without an institutional home.

-Located at 508 West 49th Street and 10th Avenue, just steps from the Theater District and adjacent to a new public park, this 5,500-square-foot, ground-floor space is being built for the artists, companies, collectives, and small venues that make New York City’s cultural life possible.
+Located at 508 West 49th Street and 10th Avenue, just steps from the Theater District and adjacent to a new public park, this 5,500-square-foot, ground-floor space is being built for the artists, companies, and collectives that make New York City’s cultural life possible.

 This space will be a long-overdue home for itinerant artists – one that is welcoming, high-quality, accessible, and, most importantly, affordable.
-With two fully equipped rehearsal spaces, including one that can accommodate small performances, a flexible meeting and co-working area, two quiet work/Zoom rooms, a lending library, a food pantry, and a large communal lounge and kitchen, IndieSpace Hell’s Kitchen is built to meet the needs of artists who too often lack a stable place to gather, create, and thrive.
+With two fully equipped rehearsal spaces, including one that can accommodate small performances, a flexible meeting, co-working and organizing area, two quiet work spaces, one private Zoom room, a communal kitchen, a tools and equipment lending library, and a food pantry, IndieSpace Hell’s Kitchen is built to meet the needs of artists who too often lack a stable place to gather, create, and thrive.

-We believe artists deserve nice things.
+We are building this space because we believe artists deserve nice things.
 We believe indie does not mean disposable, under-resourced, or temporary.
 We believe the people who create New York City's cultural life deserve places where they can stay, build, and belong.

 Why IndieSpace Chose to Create This Space